DoWithPassion/JavaScript/JavascriptConcept.md

 }
 b();
 ```
-## Difference b/w Function Statement and Function Declaration
+## Difference b/w Function Statement and Function Expression
 - The difference is hoisting.
-- During the memory creation phase, the function created in the way of *function statement* is treated as an *function* but the function created in the way if *function expression* is treated as an *variable*.
+- During the memory creation phase, the function created in the way of *function statement* is treated as an *function* but the function created in the way of *function expression* is treated as an *variable*.
-- After in the code execution phase, the function is assigned to the variable, till then its a variable assigned with some undefined. in case of function expression.
+- After in the code execution phase, the function is assigned to the variable, till then its a variable assigned with some undefined, in case of function expression.
 - That means by considering above examples of function statement and expression, a can be called before the lines of function code but b cannot be called before its initialization and will cause error mentioning that *b is not a function* if we call 'b' before the initialization.

 ## Anonymous function